Lord Nuffield (William Morris) (1877–1963)

 - Nuffield Department of Surgical Sciences.

-Richard Pether and his brother Henry originally held Bartlemas Farm (then in Cowley St James parish), and Richard was described as a butcher of Temple Cowley; but in about 1850 he split from his brother and took on the lease of Wood Farm, which was owned by Magdalen College, thus bringing his family into the recently established parish of Holy Trinity Church, Headington Quarry.
+He and his younger brother Henry farmed at Bartlemas Farm, and Richard was described as a butcher of Temple Cowley; but in about 1850 he split from his brother and took on the lease of Wood Farm, which was owned by Magdalen College, thus bringing his family into the recently established parish of Holy Trinity Church, Headington Quarry.

 Richard & Anne Ursula Pether had eleven children, but only six survived childhood: